The Pros and Cons of Hardwood Flooring vs. Laminate Flooring: Which Is Better for You?

 Plastic laminate flooring is a great alternative to real hardwood floors.
 Unlike the latter, it consists of multiple layers and has durability as well because plastic doesn't scratch or fade easily like other materials do over time due its high-definition image layer which can be scratched without damage being done unlike softer woods.

-The bottom layer acts like an moisture barrier so your feet will never get wet while walking on these types if wood surfaces where water tends enough pressure build up quickly causing mold growths especially near windowsills.
+The bottom layer acts like a moisture barrier, so your feet will never get wet while walking on these types if wood surfaces where water tends enough pressure build up quickly causing mold growths especially near windowsills.

 Laminate Plank Thickness